Helping People in Need

 Self-sufficiency

-- Programs that focus on economic self-reliance through micro-lending, small business development and entrepreneurial efforts for low-income individuals.
+Programs that focus on economic self-reliance through small business development and entrepreneurial efforts for low-income individuals.

 Crisis Intervention